 The construction of the Lancaster Canal was first proposed in the 18th century, to facilitate the transportation of coal from the south of Lancashire to the farmlands surrounding North Lancashire and the towns of Lancaster and Preston.

 Morecambe Bay is a large estuary in northwest England, just to the south of the Lake District National Park.
 It is the largest expanse of intertidal mudflats and sand in the United Kingdom, stretching from the south west coast of Cumbria to Fleetwood in Lancashire, taking in coastal towns such as Grange Over Sands, Morecambe and Heysham.

 Just six miles from the bright lights of Blackpool, Lytham and St Annes, Fylde, are worlds apart in both character and atmosphere.
 The dual seaside towns are nestled along a picturesque stretch of coastline lined with well tended lawns, a boating lake, and pretty parks.

 Beacon Fell is a fell in the civil parish of Goosnargh in Lancashire, England.
 It has been a Country Park since 1970.
 It is situated on the edge of the Forest of Bowland, and consists of 271 acres of woodland, moorland and farmland.
 The Beacon Fell summit is 266 metres above sea level, and offers spectacular views of the Forest of Bowland and Morecambe Bay.

-“Staff were lovely... peace and quiet... very clean facilities, and loved the honesty bar, which wasn’t expensive, you can also take your own drinks and snacks if you prefer .. can’t wait to visit again!”
+“Staff were lovely... peace and quiet... very clean facilities, you can also take your own drinks into the lounge if you prefer .. can’t wait to visit again!”